 - Dry skin

-- Hair thinning/Hair loss or Hertogue’s Sign (eyebrow thinning)
+- Hair thinning/hair loss or Hertoghe’s Sign (eyebrow thinning)

 - Feeling cold (especially cold hands and feet)/heat intolerance